intelops/capten/CONTRIBUTION.md

 Nats_client_port: 31675

 ```
-2. Do the CLI modifications in ./pkg/cmd folder.Understand the code in ./cmd folder
+2. Do the CLI modifications in ./pkg/cmd directory.

-3. Then Modify the code in ./pkg/cluster folder
+3. Then Modify the code in ./pkg/cluster directory for providing additional support in any cloud.

 ```bash